 Step 4 - Fixing the Track

 Bifold sliding doors move by running along a track.
-These tracks are often included with the doors, although you can also purchase separate lengths of track if required.
+These tracks are often included with the doors, although you can also purchase separate lengths of the track if required.
 Use a hacksaw to cut the tracks to size so that they fit properly in the open doorway.

 Nail or screw the track onto the top and bottom of the door openings.
 Use a spirit level to ensure that the doors will open and close properly.